CHAPTER SIXTEEN

 “Nah, bitch!” screamed another guy.
 “Fuck you!”

-“Let’s get out of here!” his friend screamed.
+“Let’s get out of here!” he screamed.
 “This guy is fucking crazy!”

-They fled down the stairs together and left a long trail of blood behind them.
+They fled down the stairs and left a long trail of blood behind them.

 “Damn,” Mitchell said, “that dude got fucked up.”